Harish-M-2003/Squig-Docusaurus/docs/basics/files.md

 This loads the file named "filename" in read mode by default.

-:::warning
+:::warning reminder
-Please make sure that you use double quotes around you filename.
+ when specifying a filename, make sure to use double quotes " " around it.
+This ensures that your Squig code runs smoothly without any hiccups.
 :::

 #### Example: